Local Sightseeing in Kodaikanal

 What is the first thing that comes to your mind when somebody mentions Tamilnadu in summer?
 You’d hardly believe your eyes (and your brain which might be tricking you) when you’d see people walking on the street wearing sweaters and jackets bang in the afternoon of months of April and May.
 I mean seriously this is your eighth wonder of the world right there!
+And if you have run of things to do in Kodaikanal, there are several are places in and around kodaikanal.

 The word Kodaikanal literally translates to The Gift of the Forest.
 And rightly, so it an amazing gift of the nature.
+I loved my trip to trip to ooty and kodaikanal, and pleasantly surprised by the beautiful places to visit in ooty and kodaikanal.

+local sightseeing in kodaikanal include Coakers walk.
 The one km walk around Mount Nebo starts near the Van Allen hospital and ends near St.Peter’s Church.
 The place is perfect for Sunrise, but do account for the clouds which might play spoilsport.
 I remember I was so disappointed when I missed the Sunrise at Tiger’s Hill, all because of the cloudy weather.

 Take a walk on this nice pathway and relish the great scenic views of the Kodai valley.